VSI Archive Backup System for OpenVMS Installation Guide

 ABS will be installed with the following options:

-Device for ABS/MDMS - SYS$COMMON (will use current values if either MDMS or
+Device for ABS/MDMS - SYS$COMMON (will use current values

 UIC for the ABS account - [311,311]

-Nodes for the database severs - Current node or already existing server nodes
+Nodes for the database servers - <current_node>

 What scheduling option do you want - INTERNAL

-Are you using backup-via-shelving - YES (If HSM is present)
+Are you using backup-via-shelving - YES (if HSM is present)

-MDMS will be installed with the following options:
+older version, with the following options:

-UIC for MDMS Account - [312,312] (or will be constructed from ABS UIC)
+UIC for the MDMS account - [312,312] (or will be constructed from

-Node for database servers - Current node or already existing server nodes
+Node for the database servers - <current_node>

 Do you want to replace MRD$RTL.EXE - YES